 Two front high-back reclining bucket seats and a folding two-place bench in the rear are installed.
 Vinyl upholstery is standard in the SE, but other trims have cloth upholstery.
 A CD player is standard.

 Under the Hood

 A 2.4-liter four-cylinder that produces 147 horsepower is standard in the SE.
 All other models come standard with a 190-hp, 4.0-liter inline-six-cylinder, which is optional in the SE.
 The four-cylinder teams with a six-speed-manual transmission, while the inline-six-cylinder drives either the manual gearbox or a four-speed automatic.
 Part-time four-wheel drive is intended for use only on slippery or loose surfaces.

 Antilock brakes are optional only on Sport models.
 Side-impact airbags are not available.

 Modern-day Wranglers are a lot more civilized than their ancestors from the early 1990s and before.
-Whether the Wrangler is motoring down the highway, whipping through urban byways or traversing the most demanding offroad obstacle, this vehicle is nimble, quick, precise and fun to drive.
+Whether the Wrangler is motoring down the highway, whipping through urban byways or traversing the most demanding offroad obstacle, this SUV is nimble, quick, precise and fun to drive.
 Wranglers can get noisy, but not nearly as much as previous-generation models.
 The Wrangler Unlimited adds welcome extra space for rear passengers.